-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 "Don't back away from your friends for the sake of convenience.
 "Time's up on domestic violence."

-It emerged at the weekend that Baxter rejected his lawyer's advice during a mediation session with Clarke and refused to sign the order that would allow him 165 days of custody per year.
+It emerged at the weekend that Baxter rejected his lawyer's advice during a mediation session with Hannah and refused to sign the order that would allow him 165 days of custody per year.

 Instead, Baxter signed a non-legally binding agreement that gave him just as much access to the children as their mother.